 Creating a Butler branded item for your department or student organization

 To comply with Butler brand standards and trademark policy, student organizations and departments must use an approved Butler vendor, unless a written exception has been granted from Butler’s licensing program.
-Exemptions are granted for individual circumstances only.
-Repeat requests for exemptions will not be permitted.
-To request an exemption form, please contact Butler Sports Marketing.

 Real Business Experience